overscopestudio/overscopestudio.github.io/amsBlog.md

 }
 ```

 I then added 2 getters to the AudioManager so that the AudioDelta and AudioPosition where both available publicly in the code.
 This now meant that the game was working again although there was no audio playing in the game.
-So, the next decision I had to make was how can I implement the music to both the dialogue and main game and decided that I could use just a single audio component since there would be a seconded or two between the dialogue music and the main game music.
+So, the next decision I had to make was how can I implement the music to both the dialogue and main game and decided that I could use just a single audio component since there would be a second or two between the dialogue music and the main game music.
 So, for that I added a Sigle audio component and next audio clip variables to the header file.

 ```
 AudioManager.h